OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

-# Variability4TOSCA Specification 1.0
+# Variability4TOSCA Specification 1.0 Release Candidate

-This document specifies the TOSCA extension _Variability4TOSCA_.
+This document specifies _Variability4TOSCA_ which extends [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank} with conditional elements.
-The extension is based on [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank}.
+The specification is under active development.
 In the following, we discuss the differences.

 ## Service Template Definition